copydataai/order-manager/README.md

     - Create a new organization that is different from the user or admin to manage the account

+## Brain

+- integrate a kind of OCR to read notes taken by the waiter
+- integrate notes field as text for in orderdetails
+- develop predictive models using orders, order details.
+- add new variables to the model as weather, events

 ## License
 Licensed under the MIT License.